robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 **TODO** Learning objectives are separately done.

+The candidate should understand that resource files are imported under settings.
+The candidate should understand that resource files can contain custom keywords.
+The candidate should understand importing

 ### Importing

 Resource files are imported using the `Resource` setting in the `Settings` section so that the path to the resource file is given as an argument to the setting.